 Located on Durban’s Golden Mile, a long string of golden beaches backed by a bustling beachfront promenade, hotels, restaurants and a lively entertainment scene makes North Beach and Umhalanga Beach popular areas to stay in Durban.

 Stretching from the Blue Lagoon's fishing spot to the sunken Vetch's Pier, Durban’s network of inviting beaches is a magnet for water sports enthusiasts, in particular surfers.
-There are numerous hotels in the North Beach area that cater to all budgets, as well as excellent transport links to other parts of the city.
-The North Beach is located in the heart of Durban’s Golden Mile and offers an unbeatable location that is within walking distance of the city centre (about 30 minutes or 5 minutes by taxi).
+You can stay in one of numerous hotels in the North Beach area, which cater to all budgets, as well as offer excellent transport links to other parts of the city.
+The North Beach is located in the heart of Durban’s Golden Mile and offers an unbeatable location that is within walking distance of the city centre (about 30 minutes or 5 minutes by taxi) making it a great area to stay in.
 It also has good bus links to the rest of the city.
 While away an afternoon in Durban’s Botanical Gardens, Africa’s oldest surviving botanical garden and wonderland of indigenous and exotic plants, or pay a visit to the colourful Indian Quarter where you can bargain for handicrafts, spices and souvenirs.
 You can also journey beneath the surface of the ocean at the uShaka Marine World, a 40-acre theme park, which remains one of Durban’s star attractions.

 Just inland you can visit the mesmerising Valley of a Thousand Hills, a mystical area where densely undulating hills dotted with sugarcane plantations, viewpoints, gorges and tiny villages surround where Zulu people still live in traditional dwellings and where you can witness ancestral dancing and rituals.